ALPHAINVESTO

 Download Telegram on your phone and desktop.
 Enable notifications specifically for our channel so alerts reach you instantly.
 Review our Telegram access page for step-by-step onboarding instructions.
 Set up notification sounds to differentiate signal alerts from regular messages.

-Before trading with real capital, study our signal format.
+Before trading with real capital, study our research format.
 Every alert includes the asset pair, direction, entry zone, stop-loss, and take-profit levels.
-Read our complete guide to reading crypto signals and review the execution checklist above until the process becomes second nature.
+Read our complete guide to reading crypto research and review the execution checklist above until the process becomes second nature.

 Step 5: Paper Trade Your First 5 Signals